aapae/aapae.github.io/_people/charmayne-highfield.md

 email: charmayne@enya-lea.com
 ---

-Charmayne received her PhD from Charles Sturt University in 2013 for investigating fairness in the workplace for Australian accountants.
+Charmayne is a Chartered Accountant and received her PhD from Charles Sturt University in 2013 for investigating fairness in the workplace for Australian accountants.
 She began her accounting career in public practice before moving into management within the private health administration sector in 1994, and later lecturing in accounting and management at universities in Australia and Singapore.
-Her current work and research interests focus on promoting excellence in accountancy education.
+In addition to promoting excellence in accounting education, her current research interests include ethics education, human capital, organisation value creation and the future economy.